Starting a limited liability company (LLC) is a big step for a business, and what you do after forming an LLC is just as important.

 After Forming an LLC FAQs

-There are nine next steps after forming an LLC: create an operating agreement, get an EIN, register for taxes, get an accountant, apply for business licenses and permits, open a business bank account, get insurance, establish your web presence, and publish a press release.
+There are nine next steps after forming an LLC: create an operating agreement, get an EIN, register for taxes, learn how to sign documents, get an accountant, apply for business licenses and permits, open a business bank account, get insurance, and establish your web presence.

 How do you know when your LLC is approved?